benphelps/homepage-docs/src/pages/en/installation/unraid.md

       container: plex
     ```

 - When you upload a new image in to the **/images** folder, you will need to restart the container for it to show up in the WebUI.
-Please see the [Wiki](/en/configs/services#icons) for more information.
+Please see the [service icons](/en/configs/services#icons) for more information.